FindLab/FindLab.github.io/source/_drafts/midi-indexing.md

 * The notes sequence processing is sensitive with omit/extra note.
 Though a deviated note can be tolerant by this scheme, but omit/extra ones are not.
-Because note count change will break fragment splitting, especially when interval between 2 errors is less than 2<sup>k</sup>.
+Because note count change will break fragment splitting, especially when interval between 2 errors is less than fragment length 2<sup>k</sup>.

+We propose a new approach to deal with MIDI retrieving with input interface of piano playing, which partitions this task into 2 phases: pitch histogram indexing and music fuzzy matching.
+The second phase is also a robust score following algorithm, which play a key role in the smart piano user interactive system, a pending patent.
+I hope there is another opportunity to talk details of the score following method.
+Now we focus on the first phase.

+## Pitch histogram indexing

 ---